Commonly Asked Questions About Baking Scales

 Do I need weights for a baking scale?

 Yes.
-If your baking scale is of the balance beam design, it will require weights.
+If your bakery scale is of the balance beam design, it will require weights.
 Many commercial baker's scales come with a set of weights, but they can also be purchased separately.